Tearran/picorder/README.md

 Changing in development

 ## Sources
-This project was made possible by information and inspiration provided by these sources:
+This project was made possible by information and inspirations:
 - https://github.com/directive0/picorder
 - https://github.com/tearran/
 - more to come